amdp/cooperacynuxt/LearningDocs.md

 3. store/index.js store/index.js is VUEX.
 It’s sort of complicated, this stores variables coming from the database in a way that all the client side may access to them independently from the starting file/url.

-To see the registered user pages, go to login and register, but do not hit PAYPAL, just use BANK TRANSFER.

-nuxt has three layers
+So nuxt has three layers:

-CLIENT => VUE // VUEX // NODE <= SERVER
+1 (CLIENT) VUE // 2 VUEX // 3 NODE (SERVER)

 when you land in a page, vue renders the page and executes the <SCRIPT> part at the end of the .vue file, with some CALLS.
-These calls go to the VUEX store: how do we recognise them? they all start with $store, for example this.$store.dispatch see for example index.vue
+These calls go to the VUEX store: how do we recognise them? they all start with $store, for example this.$store.dispatch.

+In order to learn, see for example index.vue

-In that file, today (end of july), you have an async fetch function you will learn about the fetch function later
+In that file, today (end of july), you have an async fetch function you will learn about the fetch function later.
+That function has a "store.dispatch" command that is related to the VUEX store.

-So, store is VUEX.
-In this case for the fetch function you do not have the magic word "this" so you use store without it, that is why it is passed in the function brackets in any case store refers to the VUEX file /store/index.js
+So, "store" is VUEX.
+In this case for the fetch function you do not have the magic word "this" like in "this.$store.dispatch", so you use store without it, that is why it is passed in the function brackets.
+In any case store refers to the VUEX file
+/store/index.js

+Let'open /store/index.js!
-The VUEX store has a state list, that is "LIKE" global variables "LIKE", not the same.
-They are variables accessible from any vue file, which is good because sometimes you need to have common variables amongst vue pages.
+The VUEX store has a state list, that is "LIKE" global variables they are "LIKE" globals, not the same.
+States are variables accessible from any vue file, which is good because sometimes you need to have common variables across vue pages.

-Let's see the store/index.js: these variables (states) can be changed but ONLY BY VUEX store commands: these commands are called mutations, they come from actions.
+Let's see the store/index.js:
+these states can be changed,
+but ONLY BY VUEX store commands: the commands able to change the states are called mutations, in this case they come from actions.

-You see in the file you have also "getters", in NUXT the getters are less used because of NUXT structure itself, so focus on the next kind of vuex store animals: "mutations" and "actions" the mutations SET the store STATES
+You see in the file you have also
+"getters", in NUXT the getters are less used because of NUXT structure itself, so focus on vuex store
+"mutations" and "actions" now.

+The mutations SET the store STATES
-The actions instead go to the database, get the data and order the mutations to set the states
+The actions instead go to the
+server database, get the data and order to the mutations to set the states.

-so:
+Again:

-STATE = list of variables that can be used THROUGH vue components and pages MUTATIONS = internal VUEX commands that SET or CHANGE the STATE variables ACTIONS = used to go to the server and get the data out of the DB and then mutate the STATES with the DB info
+STATE = list of variables that can be used THROUGH vue components and pages

+MUTATIONS = internal VUEX commands that SET or CHANGE the STATE variables

+ACTIONS = used to go to the server and get the data out of the DB and then mutate the STATES with the DB info

-so at LOAD, NUXT sets a list of VUEX STATE variables when a client goes on the pages the VUEX store calls go through VUEX ACTIONS to the database then through the MUTATIONS change the STATE variables ONLY ACTIONS go to the database
+So when NUXT "loads a page", it sets a list of VUEX STATE variables and when a client goes on the pages the VUEX store calls go through
+VUEX ACTIONS to the database
+that through the MUTATIONS change the STATE variables

+ONLY ACTIONS go to the database.
-They go through the axios module.
+They do this in our case through the axios module.
 Axios just simplifies XMLHttpRequests but we could use XMLHttpRequests directly.
-In any case, the actions use axios or xmlhttp requests to get info from the database and mutate the vuex variables.
+In any case, the actions use axios or xmlhttp requests to get info from the remote server database and mutate the vuex variables.

+To overcome this challenge, you must find a function with

+this.$store.dispatch

+when you find it, copy and paste the function in the discord server and you're done!

+### CHALLENGE TWO: VUEX AND THE SERVER